grdddj/done-for-today/plan.md

 ## Deep work

 Trezor-user-env:
-- investigate the image big size - try decreasing it
+- polish the Docker improvements and make a PR
-- put arm builds into Gitlab temporarily, hardcode the binary into the repo
+- try to decrease the image furter
-- fetch the latest main builds from trezor.io
+- dashboard code and UI/UX improvements

 ## Other work